SolidLabResearch/WhatsInAPod/content/1_introduction.md

 ### Semantics and data
 A key enabler of this separation is the use of RDF and the adding of semantics to data.
-The semantic Web was introduced as an extension to the Web to make data machine-readable [](cite:cites BERNERS-LEE_HENDLER_LASSILA_2001).
+The Semantic Web was introduced as an extension to the Web to make data machine-readable [](cite:cites BERNERS-LEE_HENDLER_LASSILA_2001).
 Two decades later, the standards introduced are more relevant than ever in the goal to creating ecosystems that enable data integration and interoperability for applications.
 Where large portions of the semantics of currently available data over the web are  historically stored in documentation of APIs scattered over the internet, semantics in data allow the expressiveness of storing these semantics in the data itself.
 Instead of requiring to read the documentation of a data source to know that `api.com/users/1234/contacs/` results in a JSON list of contacts for user 1234, the Relational Data Format (RDF) enables us to write these semantics in the data itself, where `</users/1234/> foaf:knows </users/1235>`.
 Irrespective of the interface exposing this data, the relation between both users can be discovered from the semantics in the data without requiring specific understanding of how the data was retrieved and the implicit semantics that were captured in the exposing API.